April 4th, 2020

 If you’d like your own group, please arrange a group of at least five pairs.

-Update 4-9-2020: In less than two weeks, I have taught nearly a hundred people from all over the United States and even on the other side of the world.
+Update 7-2020: I have taught over a hundred people from all over the United States and even on the other side of the world.
 You are all lights that are creating a ripple effect globally.
 Thank you for making a difference.

 The FREE Zoom classes are may possible by All Worlds Foundation.
 If you have benefitted from these classes in any way or would like help support our efforts, please donate now via Paypal: https://www.paypal.me/allworldsfoundation